Amol-Kulkarni91/starter-blog/content/blog/2019-01-15-the-butler.md

 #### Monitoring Progress

-It's important to monitor progress, so that the algorithm can be stopped if it gets stuck.
+It's important to monitor progress so that the algorithm can be stopped if it gets stuck.
 Having a visual representation of the gene sequence, which may not be the literal gene sequence, is often critical to identifying what works and what does not so that the algorithm can be improved.

 ```python
 def display(guess):